42f/libft_2020/readme.md

 |:--------|:------|:-----|
-btree_apply_by_level_spiral|Would work as the current `btree_apply_by_level` only it would go from right to left on odd levels and left to right on even levels|❌ btree_apply_by_level_spiral_reverse|Would work as the current `btree_apply_by_level` only it would go from left to right on odd levels and right to left on even levels|❌ btree_apply_to_specific_level|Apply the function passed as parameter to one level passed as parameter. btree_apply_to_n_nodes_specific_level|Apply the function passed as parameter on, at most, n nodes on the level passed as parameter.
+btree_apply_by_level_spiral|Would work as the current `btree_apply_by_level` only it would go from right to left on odd levels and left to right on even levels|❌ btree_apply_by_level_spiral_reverse|Would work as the current `btree_apply_by_level` only it would go from left to right on odd levels and right to left on even levels|❌ btree_apply_to_specific_level|Apply the function passed as parameter to one level passed as parameter.|❌ btree_apply_to_n_nodes_specific_level|Apply the function passed as parameter on, at most, n nodes on the level passed as parameter.
 If the level has less nodes than n, it applies to all nodes on the level.|❌